 The semester, or perhaps the school year, is ending soon and you have one last hurdle: final exams.

-If you’re ready to ace your final exams, keep reading to find out how you can proactively and effectively study for your final exams.
+If you’re ready to ace your final exams, keep reading to find out how you can proactively and effectively study for these tests.

 (Hint: These are also great tips for studying in college.)